tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 Let's say we have an array of numbers, and we want multiply each number by 2.
 With a curried `multiply` function we can easily create an `double` function that doubles whatever number you pass to it.

-*Note: from now on in this article, all Ramda functions will be prefixed with an `R` so it's clear where they come from.
+*Note: from now on in this article, all Ramda functions will be prefixed with an `R` so it's clear where they come from, just like in the [Ramda documentation](https://devdocs.io/ramda/).
 It's also possible to import specific functions.
 If you do that, and you're using Babel, I recommend checking out the [Ramda Babel plugin](https://github.com/megawac/babel-plugin-ramda) to help keep your builds smaller.*

 ```js
 // create a function that always multiplies by 2